f5devcentral/f5-bigip-image-generator/README.md

 This section provides steps for installing the generator tool, and then using the setup script.
 The setup script installs tools/SDKs required to generate images for all supported platforms, and takes several minutes to complete.
 During this setup process, certain services will require a restart.

-1. Do one of the following to install the BIG-IP Image Generator source code from gitlab.
+1. Do one of the following to install the BIG-IP Image Generator source code.

    * Clone